HL7/fhir-exchange-routing-ig/input/pages/security.md

 ### Transport Security

-All exchanges in the exchange SHALL use Transport Layer Security (TLS).
+Communication security SHALL conform with the guidelines stated in [FHIR Security](https://www.hl7.org/fhir/security.html).

+When using TLS:
-- The inbound gateway intermediary SHALL hold the TLS certificate for the destination's public FHIR service base URL
+- the inbound gateway intermediary SHALL hold the TLS certificate for the destination’s public FHIR service base URL
-- The destination system and any delegated intermediaries SHALL hold the certificates for their servers' private URLs.
+- the certificates exchanged by the destination system and any delegated intermediaries SHALL reflect their servers’ private URLs.

 <p></p>